Energy partitioning in electrostatic discharge with variable series load resistor: Materials and Methods

 \section{Materials and Methods}

-Our experimental setup closely follows the methods presented in our previous work \cite{schrama2025ScalingEnergy}.
+Our experimental setup closely follows the methods presented in our previous work \cite{SCHRAMA2025104205}.
 The experimental setup mimics ESD events with slowly closing gaps between conducting objects, ensuring the gap separation is effectively constant during the breakdown process. \figref{fig-circuit-diagram} illustrates the circuit layout, which is comprised of a charging and a discharge circuit.
-The external capacitor, $C_x$ (TDK low inductance UHV series), placed in parallel with the spark gap branch, is charged by a Spellman SL30PN300 high-voltage power supply through a 100~M\Ohm current-limiting resistor, $\RL$.
-For data acquisition with $\Cx=100$~pF, $\RL$ was switched to a 1~G\Ohm resistor to keep a relatively consistent charging time.
+The external capacitor, $\Cx$ (TDK low inductance UHV series), placed in parallel with the spark gap branch, is charged by a Spellman SL30PN300 high-voltage power supply through a 100~M\Ohm current-limiting resistor, $\RL$.
+For data acquisition with the 100~pF $\Cx$, $\RL$ was switched to a 1~G\Ohm resistor to keep a relatively consistent charging time.

-The ESD discharge circuit consists of a spark gap ($SG$) in series with a low-inductance resistor $\Rx$ (Vishay Dale) and current viewing resistor (CVR) $\Rc$ (SSDN- series from T\&M Research Products).
-As values of $\Rx$ were varied, we selected different values of $\Rc$ in the 0.005-0.5~\Ohm range according to the peak current value.
+The ESD circuit consists of a spark gap ($SG$) in series with a low-inductance resistor $\Rx$ (Vishay Dale) and current viewing resistor (CVR) $\Rc$ (SSDN- series from T\&M Research Products).
+As values of $\Rx$ were varied, we selected different values of $\Rc$ to be either 0.0983~\Ohm or 0.5116~\Ohm according to the peak current value.
 The `victim' load is defined as the sum $\Rv = \Rc + \Rx$.

-A Cal Test Electronics CT4028 high-voltage probe (HVP) with 800~M\Ohm input resistance was used to measure the breakdown voltage for ESD events.
-The HVP was placed at the pre-$\RL$ node (square dark node in \figref{fig-circuit-diagram}) to capture the breakdown voltage of the discharge events.
-At this location, the HVP was not able to capture the time dependence of the discharge voltage.
-Most data presented here, except for the spark resistance measurements, were obtained using this circuit configuration, ensuring that the HVP internal capacitance did not interfere with the discharge dynamics.
-The HVP was relocated to the post-$\RL$ node (circular dark node in \figref{fig-circuit-diagram}), to capture the time-dependent voltage traces to measure the time-dependent spark resistance.
+A Cal Test Electronics CT4028 high-voltage probe (HVP), with a 900~M\Ohm input resistance and 220~MHz bandwidth, was used to measure the voltage of the discharge events.
+The HVP was positioned at one of two circuit nodes: $N_1$ (pre-$\RL$) or $N_2$ (post-$\RL$), as labeled in \figref{fig-circuit-diagram} and \ref{fig-oas-circuit}.
+The HVP's primary function at the $N_1$ location was to accurately capture the breakdown voltage of the discharge.
+To measure the time-dependent voltage traces — a requirement for calculating the time-dependent spark resistance — the HVP was relocated to the $N_2$ position.